William W. Grout: Civil War

+Early political career

 Grout served as State's Attorney of Orleans County in 1865 and 1866.
 In 1868 he was a delegate to Republican National Convention from Vermont.
 He served in the Vermont House of Representatives from 1868 until 1870 and in 1874.
 In 1876 he was a member of the Vermont State Senate and served as President pro tempore.

+Congress

 Grout was elected as a Republican Congressman to the Forty-seventh Congress from Vermont's 3rd congressional district, serving from March 4, 1881, until March 3, 1883.
 The 3rd District was eliminated at the end of his term.
 He was an unsuccessful candidate for Vermont's 2nd congressional district in 1882 to the Forty-eighth Congress.

 Grout was elected to the Forty-ninth from the 2nd Vermont District and to the seven succeeding Congresses, serving from March 4, 1885, until March 3, 1901.
 He served as chairman of the Committee on the District of Columbia in the Fifty-first Congress, and was on the Committee on Expenditures in the Department of War in the Fifty-fourth through the Fifty-sixth Congresses.

 From 1881 until 1888, Grout's law practice included Willard W. Miles as his partner; when Grout withdrew in 1888 so that he could concentrate his full-time efforts on his Congressional career, Miles continued the practice alone.

+Later career and death

 After leaving Congress, he engaged in agricultural pursuits and the practice of law.
 Grout died on October 7, 1902, and is interred in Grove Cemetery in Saint Johnsbury, Vermont.

 Personal life

 Grout was the second child of ten, the eldest of five sons.
 Seven of the children were born in the Compton house.
 There were no finished chambers in the Compton house.
 In winter, awakening to snow on the bed was a common experience.

 The family moved to Kirby, Vermont, from Compton.

 Grout married Loraine M. Smith in 1860, and they had two children who died while in infancy.
 Loraine died in 1868.

-Grout's brother Josiah Grout, was the Speaker of the Vermont House of Representatives and was the 46th Governor of Vermont.
+Grout's brother Josiah Grout, was the Speaker of the Vermont House of Representatives and was the 46th governor of Vermont.

 His nephew Aaron H. Grout, the son of Josiah Grout, served as Vermont Secretary of State from 1923 to 1927.